appliedbinf/pima/README.md

 # Main differences in version 2

 PiMA was rewritten and restructured to make it easier to maintain and add new features.
-With some notable exceptions, the code base is similar and has just been split into mutiple modules to separate steps into different scripts.
+With some notable exceptions, the code base is similar and has just been split into separate modules.
 Upgrading from pima1 to pima2 will not drastically change the results.
+The major changes are described in detail below.

 ## Significant changes